Localized mirror functor constructed from a Lagrangian torus: Toric Fano manifolds

-\begin{defn} Consider a pearl trajectory from a critical point $p$ to another critical point $q$ which only consists of two flow-line components and a disc component $D$.
-The point in $\partial D$ that the flow line from $p$ is glued to is called to be an \emph{entry point}, and the point in $\partial D$ that is glued to the flow line to $q$ is called to be an \emph{exit point}. \end{defn}
+\begin{definition} Consider a pearl trajectory from a critical point $p$ to another critical point $q$ which only consists of two flow-line components and a disc component $D$.
+The point in $\partial D$ that the flow line from $p$ is glued to is called to be an \emph{entry point}, and the point in $\partial D$ that is glued to the flow line to $q$ is called to be an \emph{exit point}. \end{definition}

 \begin{lemma} \end{lemma} \begin{proof} Given a critical point $e_I$, $(\delta_{\textnormal{pearl}})_1 \cdot e_I$ is a linear combination of $e_{I\cup \{j\}}$'s for $j \not\in I$ whose coefficients count flow lines from $e_I$ to $e_{\{j\}\cup I}$'s, which is standard in Morse homology theory.
 There are two such flow lines, one passing through the gauge torus $H_j + p$ and one passing through $H_j + \up$.
 Since both of them are positive intersections (as holonomies of pearl trajectories), one contributes $z_i$ and one contributes $\uz_i$.
 What it remains to check that the signs of $z_i$ and $\uz_i$ are given precisely as in \eqref{eq:d1pearltoric}, which we postpone to Section \ref{subsec:signpearld1}. \end{proof}